hmxmilohax/rock-band-2-deluxe/README.md

-# Rock Band 2 Deluxe: Custom Edition [PS2]
+# Rock Band 2 Deluxe [PS2]

 ![Header Image](dependencies/header.png)

 # Introduction

-### Rock Band 2 Deluxe CE is a Massive Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)
+### Rock Band 2 Deluxe [PS2] is a Massive Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)

-This guide contains full instructions on how to install Rock Band 2 Deluxe CE for PlayStation 2.
+This guide contains full instructions on how to install Rock Band 2 Deluxe for PlayStation 2.

 *There are also (better and more supported) PS3 and Xbox 360 versions available in the* ***[main branch](https://github.com/hmxmilohax/rock-band-2-deluxe).***